adjust/android_sdk/doc/english/non_play.md

 ### <a id="imei-plugin"></a>IMEI plugin

-It's possible to have the Adjust SDK read the IMEI and MEID values of the device, using the IMEI plugin.
+You can use the IMEI plugin to have the Adjust SDK additionally read the IMEI and MEID values of a device.

 If you are using Maven, add the following to your `build.gradle` file: